texfaq/texfaq.github.io/FAQ-actinarg.md

 <!-- {% endraw %} -->
-The second problem is one of timing: the command has to make each character active _before_ its arguments are read: this means that the command can't actually ''have'' arguments itself, but must be split in two.
+The second problem is one of timing: the command has to make each character active _before_ its arguments are read: this means that the command can't actually "have" arguments itself, but must be split in two.
 So we write:
 <!-- {% raw %} -->
 ```latex